PiersonCourtois/CSC310Project/README.md

 ![2023-03-21_21-33](https://user-images.githubusercontent.com/120692984/226786942-ad82d077-551d-4bfb-b959-e7d2c9c9eb69.png)

 From here you can go back to look at the other classes and assignments.

+## How to update data
+For now, in order to update the data you have to delete the data file and replace the existing ICS file.

 ## What's left
 This part converts all the data into objects with some basic functions.
 From here, we just need to add the rest of the required functions, such